addy-dclxvi/debian-bspwm-dotfiles/README.md

 - I use Bspwm window rules to make my opened programs more organized.
 Workspace 1 for Terminal.
 Workspace 2 for Web.
 Workspace 3 for Files.
 Workspace 4 for Office.
 Workspace 5 for Multimedia.
 And Workspace 6 for Settings.
+- I have no dedicated Power Menu.
+So, create some `*.desktop` files in `~/.local/share/applications/` for shutdown, reboot, sleep, hibernate, logout, and lock.
+They will appear in Rofi just like normal apps.
+- `Documents/Backup/` folder contains backups of my files that actually placed in `/`.
+- My Wifi interface is `wlp3s0`.
+If you see it in any configurations file, replace it with your own.
+For example in Polybar config.
+Wifi interface can be found using `ip a` command.
 - Installing Debian from minimal install could be harder than Installing Arch.
 Due to lack of documentation.
 And not every Arch Wiki guide can be applied on Debian because different package manager, package names, package versions